NiklasRosenstein/slap/docs/content/commands/test.md

 <details><summary>Example from the <a href="https://github.com/NiklasRosenstein/python-databind">databind</a> project</summary>

-Databind is a monorepository of three Python projects, two of which have tests set up.
+Databind is a mono-repository of three Python projects, two of which have tests set up.
 Running `slap test` in the project root folder runs all tests of all projects.

 ```